 - Digital marketing.
 You should have a solid grasp on digital marketing topics.
 This will help you if you write landing pages, social media content, or similar advertising copy.

 - Writing for the web.
 You probably learned a very distinct way of writing in school – but it won’t help you get paid to write online.
-Consider reviewing the basics of writing for the web, or even taking a course like my. new Unlearn Essay Writing program that updates your writing skills.
+Consider reviewing the basics of writing for the web, or even taking a course.

 - Storytelling.
 Angles aren’t just for polygons and journalists.
 Knowing how to tell a good story will amplify the effectiveness of your writing, especially if you choose to specialize as a growth-focused content writer.